-The editorial group quote studies carried out in the United States, which demonstrate the frequency of masochistic fantasies: ' ...the psychologist Barbara Hariton, who gained promotion on the strength of it... found that 65 per cent of the women questioned by her had 'erotic fantasies' during sexual intercourse with their cannot fulfill, a caricature of the hope of something else.
-If the rapist were Tarzan, perhaps he would be forgiven.
-But the kerb crawler rarely has the appearance or the manners of a Prince Charming.
-His 'prey' sees her own misery reflected in his.
+The editorial group quote studies carried out in the United States, which demonstrate the frequency of masochistic fantasies: ' ...the psychologist Barbara Hariton, who gained promotion on the strength of it... found that 65 per cent of the women questioned by her had 'erotic fantasies' during sexual intercourse with their partners (men or women).
+Thoughts of another man (or woman) were most prevalent, then visions of rape, and in third place fantasies about 'perversions'.
+Very frequently women also imagined sexual intercourse with more than one man at the same time or voyeuristic situations where they were observed or were watching others'.